Linu09/Creatingname/Readme.md

 OutPut of main.py
 ***************************************************

-Welcome to the  Name Generator.
+Welcome to the  Random Name Generator.

 What's name of the city you grew up in?